goschtl/zope/zope2book/trunk/source/InstallingZope.rst

 the foreground, with ``./runzope`` or ``runzope.bat``.
 This logging information can be found in the ``log/event.log`` file in your ``INSTANCE_HOME`` directory.

-Certain versions of Microsoft Internet Explorer 5.0.1 and 5.5 are incompatible with the ZMI in some respects, which manifest themselves as an inability to properly log in.
-If you have trouble logging in with IE 5.0.1 or IE 5.5, try a different browser or upgrade to a later version.

 Forgot administrative password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~